What is True Power Factor?

 Pf= CosФ ————————– (i)

-Where, pf is power factor and Ф is the phase angle between voltage and current.
+Where pf is the power factor, and Ф is the phase angle between voltage and current.

-The cosine of the angle between voltage and the current is the power factor.
-Power factor with linear loads is known as displacement power factor.
+The power factor is the cosine of the angle between the voltage and the current.
+The power factor with linear loads is known as the displacement power factor.
 Why is this phase displacement between voltage and current?
 The phase difference between voltage and current shows that the equipment draws reactive energy for its operation.

-Take the case of the resistive load, there is no phase angle difference between voltage and current as the resistance does not consume the reactive energy.
+In the case of the resistive load, there is no phase angle difference between voltage and current as the resistance does not consume the reactive energy.
 The fundamental and the distortion power factor for resistive load is unity.
-By measuring the active and the apparent power, the displacement power factor can be calculated.
-The power factor formula is as given below.
+The displacement power factor can be calculated by measuring the active and apparent power.
+The power factor formula is given below.

 Power Factor = Active Power/ Apparent Power

-Let’s take the example of induction motor for better understanding the displacement or fundamental power factor.
-The induction motor takes the magnetizing current for its working.
+Let’s take the example of an induction motor to understand the displacement or fundamental power factor better.
+The induction motor uses a magnetizing current to work.
 The magnetizing current lags the applied voltage by 90 degrees electrical.
 That is why the total current drawn by the motor is always more than the active current drawn by the motor.

 The semiconductor devices like a diode, Bipolar Junction Transistor, and Insulated Gate Bipolar Transistor(IGBT) are examples of non-linear loads.
-The non-linear loads generate harmonics, and the harmonic current is reactive in nature.
-The current drawn by the non-linear devices are not sinusoidal, and it distorts the fundamental current waveform.
-The power factor gets deteriorated with an increase in the harmonics distortion.
+The non-linear loads generate harmonics, and the harmonic current is reactive.
+The current drawn by the non-linear devices is not sinusoidal, and it distorts the fundamental current waveform.
+The power factor deteriorates with an increase in the harmonics distortion.

 The power factor with non-linear loads is known as the distortion power factor.